 In addition to our previous blog post on how to bridge these times of lockdown in corona.
-We have worked out a schedule for your core stability that you can download for free below.
-Whether you are a young or older athlete, a recreational or professional soccer player, you will always benefit from a good “core stability” and that’s why we recommend you to go through this now and in preparation for the new season and pick out some exercises that you like to do to be stronger and therefore better.
+We have worked out a schedule for you that you can download for free below.
+Whether you are a young or older athlete, a recreational or professional soccer player, you will always benefit from a good “core stability” and that’s why we recommend you to go through this now and in preparation for the new season and pick out some exercises you like to do to be stronger and therefore better.

-Look at it this way: your body anatomically consists of a centre of gravity in your upper body (your chest), and a centre of gravity in your lower body (your upper legs).
+Look at it this way: your body anatomically consists of a centre of gravity in your upper body (your chest), and a centre of gravity in your lower body (your thighs).
 In between, you actually only have your vertebra and the surrounding muscles that hold these 2 points straight together.
 The better these muscles are trained, the better your whole body can eventually perform!
 Unfortunately, this also applies vice versa: the less trained these core muscles are, the more vulnerable this sensitive point in your body is, the faster your injuries or back pain will get.

 Which muscles do you train and where should you stick to with Core stability exercises?

-In core training you train your straight, oblique and transverse abdominal muscles, your straight and deep back muscles and your buttock muscles.
+With core training you train your straight, oblique and transverse abdominal muscles, your straight and deep back muscles and your buttock muscles.

 But how do you really master the exercises?
 And how many times do you have to do them?
 Below we help you step by step on your way to strong core stability!

 In the core training schedule below you will find one training session of about one hour on each row.
 There are different levels of core training.
 The next level is always on the next row.